mincong-h/learning-gwt/README.md

 - Closure compiler is a JavaScript to (better) JavaScript compiler.
 - Closure compiler uses JavaScript comment and annotation type inference.
 - Closure compiler supports generic, inheritance, polymorphism and more.
-- Making closure compiler better is not only benifit for Java user, but also JavaScript users.
+- Making closure compiler better is not only benefit for Java user, but also JavaScript users.
 For examples, better integration for Polymer, Angular, React frameworks.
 - Depending on the browser types and version, GWT transpiles to different